nop0x07bc/bapl-class-language/report/README.md

 ```

-Note that a `else` must always come last and like `elseif` cannot start a if-statement.
+Note that a `else` must always come last and `elseif` cannot start a if-statement.
 #### Break-statement
 A break statement is used for escaping loops or switch-cases early.